Seven/NEO

-Seven/NEO, formerly Net Park, is a 38-story green and sustainable corporate tower located in Bonifacio Global City, Metro Manila, Philippines.
-It is part of the office space portfolio of the Net Group, a developer who pioneered the concept of IT office building in the Philippines.
-The building is part of the Net Metropolis, 5th Ave, a mixed-use development considered as the nation’s first certified green project in Taguig.
+Seven/NEO, formerly known as Net Park, is a 38-story green and sustainable corporate tower located in Bonifacio Global City, Metro Manila, Philippines.
+It is part of the office space portfolio of the NEO Group, a developer who pioneered the concept of IT office building in the Philippines.
+The building is part of the Net Metropolis, 5th Ave, a mixed-use development considered as the nation’s first certified green project, located in Taguig.

-The Seven/NEO is the second tower to rise in the Net Metropolis, 5th Avenue.
+The Seven/NEO is the second tower to rise in the Net Metropolis, 5th Avenue, as the twin of Six/NEO (formerly Net Lima).
 The property was developed by Charlie Rufino of the Rufino family and designed by Chad Oppenheim, a Miami-based architect who specializes in green architecture.
-It was built with the second Ascott Residences in the Philippines and was expected to reach completion in 2015, but was completed in 2016.
-Seven/NEO is home to the Google head office in The Philippines.
+It was built with Ascott Bonifacio Global City, the second Ascott Residences in the Philippines and was expected to reach completion in 2015, but was completed in 2016.

 Features

 The Seven/NEO has over 62,000 sqm. of office space with an estimated height of 38 floors.
-It will have grade A office floor plates with a full retail ground level, podium, and park.
-Seven/NEO is slated to receive a BERDE certification.
-BERDE or more formally known as Building for Ecologically Responsive Design Excellence Program is a green building rating system created by the Philippine Green Building Council to measure, verify, and monitor performance of buildings in the Philippines.
+It has grade A office floor plates with a full retail ground level, podium, and park.
+Seven/NEO received a BERDE (Building for Ecologically Responsive Design Excellence Program) certification from the Philippine Green Building Council.